stoermelder/vcvrack-packone/src/test/FRAMEWORK.md

 lives on the `midi-kit` branch, so its file references resolve there, not on `v2-dev`), and the reason is worth stating: **`Test::createModule` / `Harness::addModule` go through the dylib's model factory, which only knows the default constructor** — so a module created through them gets the real async worker no matter what the test wants.
-Until the harness can construct with arguments (planned for Step 6b), a worker-injecting suite needs its own factory shadow.
+Until the harness can construct with arguments, a worker-injecting suite needs its own factory shadow.

 For a component the test calls directly, no shadow is needed — construct the `SyncTaskWorker` and pass it in: